-Reducing the Impact of Alcohol on State and Local Governments
+Reducing the Impact of Alcohol on States and Local Governments

 The Law & Mental Health Conference brings together expert speakers with legal, clinical, and lived experience to discuss the conflict between law and mental illness.

-This year’s Conference will be digital and online July 19 & 20, 2021.
+This year’s Conference took place July 19 & 20, 2021.
 It is available online for review to registrants until August 19.
-The subject is Reducing the Impact of Alcohol on State and Local Governments.
+The subject is Reducing the Impact of Alcohol on States and Local Governments.

 Expert Sessions on